alshfu/Merinfo_Universal_Data_Viewer/README.md

 ## About The Project

 This project is an interactive data visualization tool designed to make complex company information easily accessible.
-Users can upload their own datasets in JSON or JSONL format, or choose from pre-loaded datasets, to instantly browse, search, and apply advanced filters.
+Users can select from a pre-loaded list of datasets (hosted on GitHub) to instantly browse, search, and apply advanced filters.
 The interface is clean, responsive, and includes both a detailed card view and a compact list view for tailored data exploration.

 Built with performance and user experience in mind, this tool empowers users to quickly analyze and find insights within large sets of company records without any backend setup.

 ### Key Features

-*   **Dynamic Data Loading**: Upload local `.json` or `.jsonl` files, or select from pre-configured default datasets.
+*   **Pre-loaded Datasets**: Select from a curated list of datasets from the `alshfu/merinfo_scraper` GitHub repository.
 *   **Powerful Search**: Instantly find companies by name, organization number, or city.
 *   **Advanced Filtering**:
     *   Filter by financial metrics (Revenue, Profit, Assets) using min/max ranges.